 Multi-pitch ice climbing in Val d'Arolla.
 The first multi-pitch ice climb of the week will be carefully chosen so that we can focus on the rope work, stance management and safety considerations on the climb.
 We will choose a route which is at the right level of difficulty for you, giving you a very enjoyable and instructive day.

 Icefall climbing above Evolene in the Val d'Herens.
 Today we tackle a slightly steeper and involved climb, probably involving an abseil descent.
 By now most of the technical/safety aspects of ice climbing will be thoroughly learned so you can enjoy focussing on the more technically difficult climbing demanded by the icefalls at this venue.
-In the evening we will return to the Grand Chalet Hotel in Leysin.
+In the evening we will return to the Tour D'Ai hotel in Leysin.

 The Alpes Vaudoise region has many classic ice cascades within easy reach of Leysin.
 Depending on prevailing conditions we will choose our venue, probably travelling to Gstaad to climb one of the classic icefalls in the impressive Lauenen valley.
 The rock architecture here is breath-taking and there are many fine ice lines.
 Another option is the classic ice runnel at Gsteig which gives a very atmospheric outing.